Consensys/quorum-examples/examples/7nodes/revealing-later.md

 Consequences:

 * C can not see the new data `13` after step 2.
-* C can probably not be sure that the data `13` at step 3 is actually the same it was at step 2.
 * but C can now see the data `13` after step 3.
+* C can probably not be sure that the data `13` at step 3 is actually the same data that it was after step 2. (anyone got a good idea, for how to solve this?)

 Correct thinking?
-If not please [add to issue #90](https://github.com/jpmorganchase/quorum-examples/issues/90#issuecomment-378327035).
+If not please [add to issue #90](https://github.com/jpmorganchase/quorum-examples/issues/90#issuecomment-378327035), thx.

 ## Step by Step